Thiesjoo/react-dash-api1/README.md

 ## Authentication
-When the user is logged in, the server hands out 2 cookies: `accesstoken` - valid for 15min and used to get data from the server, `refreshtoken` - valid for a week and used to retrieve new `accesstokens`
+When the user is logged in, the server hands out 2 cookies: `accesstoken` - valid for 15min and used to get data from the server, `refreshtoken` - valid for a week and used to retrieve new `accesstoken`s

 ## Userdata structure